rpremi12/pythia/README.md

 Machine Learning and Media Sentiment analysis approach to stock and currency analysis.

-Pythia is a combination of several different projects developed between 2018 and 2019.
+Pythia is a combination of several different personal projects developed between 2018 and 2019.

 ## Installing